fano2458/Zhadiger-Kazakh-Language-AI/README.md

 Currently, it contains 7 models:
 - `kazllm`: A language model for Kazakh, capable of chatting, answering questions, and text summarization.
 - `ner`: Model for named enteties recognition.
-- `translator`: Model for translation from one Kazakh to English and vice versa.
+- `translator`: Model for translation from Kazakh to English and vice versa.
 - `tts`: Model that generates speech from text written on Kazakh.
 - `ocr`: Model that does optical character recognition on an image.
 - `image_caption`: Model that generates short description for a given image.